open-vela/apps_crypto_mbedtls/programs/README.md

 * [`test/benchmark.c`](test/benchmark.c): benchmark for cryptographic algorithms.

 * [`test/selftest.c`](test/selftest.c): runs the self-test function in each library module.

+* [`test/ssl_cert_test.c`](test/ssl_cert_test.c): demonstrates how to verify X.509 certificates, and (for RSA keys only) how to check that each certificate matches the corresponding private key.
+This program requires some test data which is not provided.

 * [`test/udp_proxy.c`](test/udp_proxy.c): a UDP proxy that can inject certain failures (delay, duplicate, drop).
 Useful for testing DTLS.